2022 Year End Tax Planning for Businesses and Individuals

 - Self-Employed Health Insurance.
 Partners and S-Corp shareholders owning more than 2% of the entity stock and self-employed individuals are permitted a deduction for their health insurance for themselves and their dependents.
-This is different than the Schedule A itemized deduction since it is above-the-line and not subject to the 7.5% Adjusted Gross Income limitation.
+This is different than the itemized deduction since it is above-the-line and not subject to the 10% Adjusted Gross Income limitation.

 - Medical Expense Deduction.
-For 2021, medical expenses are only deductible to the extent that they exceed 7.5% of your adjusted gross income, even for taxpayers over age 65.
+For 2022, medical expenses are only deductible to the extent that they exceed 10% of your adjusted gross income.
 Medical expenses include health insurance premiums, Medicare premiums, amounts paid to doctors for medical care, prescriptions, etc. Unless you have a high amount of medical expenses, you most likely will not qualify for this deduction.

 - State and Local Tax Deduction.
-The TCJA limited the total deduction for state and local income taxes and real estate taxes to $10,000.
-If you can itemize your deductions and have not reached the $10K limit, you may want to consider paying your real estate taxes in December 2021 as opposed to January 2022.
-If you have already met the $10K limitation, then there is no benefit to pre-paying these taxes.
-Please note that under the proposed BBB Act, the state and local tax deduction would increase to $72,500.
+You can deduct up to $10,000 of state and local income taxes and real estate.
+If you can itemize your deductions and have not reached the $10K limit, you may want to consider paying your real estate taxes in December 2022 as opposed to January 2022.
+If you have already met the limit, then there is no benefit to pre-paying these taxes.

 Estate Tax Planning

-Businesses have been greatly affected by the TCJA and CARES Acts.
-While the rules for 2021 are mostly the same as prior years, it is still a good practice to consider your entities structure and verify that you are operating in the best business form.
-Under the TCJA, corporate tax rates were cut to a flat 21% (previously 35%) and the addition of the Qualified Business Income (QBI) deduction (20% business income deduction) for other taxpayers reduces the tax rate on business income at the individual level, but this deduction is set to sunset after 2025 with other expiring individual provisions.
+Although the business tax rates and the rules are mostly the same as prior years, it is still a good practice to consider your entities structure and verify that you are operating in the best business form.
+Under the TCJA, corporate tax rates were reduced to 21% and the addition of the Qualified Business Income (QBI) deduction (20% business income deduction) for other taxpayers reduces the tax rate on business income at the individual level, but this deduction is set to sunset after 2025 with other expiring individual provisions.

 - Section 179.
-Allows you to expense otherwise depreciable property if placed in service in 2021.
-You may elect to expense up to $1,050,000 of fixed asset costs (with a dollar-for-dollar phase-out for purchases greater than $2,620,000).
-If the cost of your Sec.
-179 property placed in service during 2021 is $3,670,000 or more, you cannot take the deduction.
+Allows you to expense otherwise depreciable property if placed in service in 2022.
+You may elect to expense up to $1,080,000 of fixed asset costs (with a dollar-for-dollar phase-out for purchases greater than $2,700,000).
 Additionally, the deduction is limited to business income.
 Certain real estate improvements can be “Qualified Improvement property” (QIP) and still be eligible for the Sec.
 179 deduction.

-- Bonus.
+- Bonus Depreciation.
 In addition to the Sec.
 179 deduction, your business can also deduct first-year bonus depreciation equal to 100% of the cost of most fixed assets with a tax life of 20 years or less.
-Under the TCJA, the law has eliminated the requirement that eligible property must be new to qualify for bonus depreciation (if the property was not acquired from a related party).
-The 100% first-year bonus depreciation will remain in effect through 2022, in which the applicable percentages will then be phased out through 2026.
-The CARES act has clarified this further by confirming that QIP is a 15-year property eligible for 100% bonus depreciation.
+The 100% first-year bonus depreciation will begin to phase out by 20% a year in 2023 through 2026.
+The CARES act has clarified that QIP is a 15-year property and is eligible for 100% bonus depreciation.
 QIP includes most non-residential improvements to the interior of a building.

 - Work Opportunity Tax Credit.
 Businesses that hire individuals from targeted groups (i.e. qualified veterans, long-term unemployment recipients, ex-felons) are eligible for a tax credit equal generally to 40% of up to $6,000 of the individual’s first-year wages paid (per employee).

 These are some of the year-end steps that can be taken to minimize your tax burden.
 We can help tailor a customized plan that will work best for your tax planning goals.
-Additional ideas and information may be found in our 2021 Tax Planning Guide.
+Additional ideas and information may be found in our 2022 Year-End Tax Planning Guide.

 Please contact your BMF Advisor if you would like to review any of the items mentioned, schedule a tax planning strategy session or discuss potential implications of the various tax law changes.